lmc-eu/spirit-design-system/packages/design-tokens/README.md

 ##### Configuring Load Path

-Because the `@tokens` file doesn't exist locally, tell Sass where it should look for unreachable files.
-This is also a required step if you are importing Spirit components from their Sass source.
+Because the `@tokens` file doesn’t exist locally, tell SASS where it should look for unreachable files.
+This is also a required step if you are importing Spirit components from their SASS source.

 ```shell
 sass --load-path=node_modules/@lmc-eu/spirit-design-tokens/scss my-styles.scss